bekk/bekk-christmas/post/react/create-a-generic-table-component-with-typescript.md

 # Lets get started!

-I will be using a data set of cats.
-The cat objects will look like this:
+I will be using a data set of cats.🐱 The cat objects will look like this:

 ```javascript
  interface Cat {